apache/iotdb/docs/UserGuide/Ecosystem Integration/Grafana.md

 ## Grafana-IoTDB

 Grafana is an open source volume metrics monitoring and visualization tool, which can be used to display time series data and application runtime analysis.
 Grafana supports Graphite, InfluxDB and other major time series databases as data sources.
-IoTDB-Grafana is a connector which we developed to show time series data in IoTDB by reading data from IoTDB and sends to Grafana(https://grafana.com/).
-Before using this tool, make sure Grafana and IoTDB are correctly installed and started.
+In the IoTDB project, we developed the Grafana connector IoTDB-Grafana, which displays the time series data in the IoTDB, and provides you with a visualization method for using Grafana to display the time series data in the IoTDB database .

 ### Grafana installation and deployment